Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 # Practice
 ## Type: Agree or not
+### The Educational Value of Children's Leisure Activities

 Prompt:
 > Some people believe that children's leisure activities must be educational; otherwise, they are a complete waste of time.